jtmeneses707/ECS189L-Final/ProjectDocument.md

 - We also noted that the player could get stuck on the sides of walls and added a frictionless material to the player's collider so that they would just fall straight down.
 - The colliders for enemies attack hit boxes were removed when they weren't attacking, so that the player's projectile could hit the enemies' actual body hitbox.

-## Animation and Visuals
+## Animation and Visuals (Joshua-Troy)

 **List your assets including their sources and licenses.**
 We used many free assets hosted on itch.io.
-Many of these assets such as both of the main player's forms, the boss, and the environment are using hugueslaborde's sprite art. [itch.io link](https://hugues-laborde.itch.io/)
+Many of these assets such as both of the main player's forms, the boss, and the environment are using [hugueslaborde's](https://hugues-laborde.itch.io/) sprite art.
 The parallax mountains used in the background are from [anismuz](https://ansimuz.itch.io/mountain-dusk-parallax-background).
 The skeleton enemy sprites are created by [Jesse Munguia](https://jesse-m.itch.io/skeleton-pack)

 **Describe how your work intersects with game feel, graphic design, and world-building.
 Include your visual style guide if one exists.**
+***Assets***
+We wanted our game to have a darker, retro style feel to it, creating a game inspired by the dark muted colors of Limbo, and the gothic/fantasy elements from games like Castelvania.
+The colors for all of our assets are dark and muted, consisting of mainly shades for black, grey, or deep purples.
+The game world has a background consisting of cemetery, with gravestones piled high and an eerie mountainside set in the background, further enhancing the fantasy-horror game feel.
+Moreover, use of props like dilapidated churches or old trees helped to make the level feel less empty.
+I also took the liberty of editing some sprites, such as adding in lightning during an attack animation to create a sense great power during the wind up phase.
+In terms of graphic design, I made sure to include only sprites that had the same bit style.
+For example, some potential sprites were much too detailed, and ended up looking out of place with the rest of the assets.

+***Animation***
+I created all animations for the props (except for the water, thanks Johnson for the help!), player forms, and enemies.
+Some notable animation work includes messing with frame times and the spacing between key frames, especially with boss attacks.
+Animations at first were too fluid, as each key frame was spaced equally apart.
+Editing frame times and spacing lead to changing how some boss attacks feel, such as having a longer time between the start of an attack and the active attack frame to create a sense of power during the windup of the attack.

 ## Input (Johnson)